Medical Editor: John P. Cunha, DO, FACOEP

 |Psychiatric Disorders||Depression/ Depressed mood||3.8/0.5|

-The following adverse reactions have been identified during post approval use of another LNG IUS.
+The following adverse reactions have been identified during post approval use of a LNG-releasing IUS.
 Because these reactions are reported voluntarily from a population of uncertain size, it is not always possible to reliably estimate their frequency or establish a causal relationship to drug exposure.

 - Arterial thrombotic and venous thromboembolic events, including cases of pulmonary emboli, deep vein thrombosis and stroke

 Read the entire FDA prescribing information for Skyla (Levonorgestrel-Releasing Intrauterine System)